 How Are Narcissistic Personality Disorder And Borderline Personality Disorder Related?

 While narcissistic personality disorder and borderline personality disorder may have similarities in their symptomatology, they are two different disorders.
 The two conditions may, however, be, in fact, comorbidities of each other.
 This could make separating the two diagnoses hard to disseminate from one another.
 Only a mental health professional can make each diagnosis and determine if you have one or both conditions.

 Borderline Personality Disorder is a mental health condition that, if left untreated, can have disastrous results.
-Personal relationships may suffer, you are prone to alcohol or drug use, and other unhealthy tendencies may occur.
+Personal relationships may suffer, are prone to alcohol or drug use, and other unhealthy tendencies may occur.
 The best course of action is to seek the help of a mental health professional and engage in regular counseling sessions.
-While there is no cure for borderline personality disorder, symptoms can be controlled and, with intensive counseling, your BPD can become easier to manage.
+While there is no cure for BPD, symptoms can be controlled and, with intensive counseling, your BPD can become easier to manage.

 There are many potential triggers for a person with borderline personality disorder, and what triggers one person may be different than what triggers another.
 One of the most common triggers, however, is due to their personal relationships with others.
 If they feel that they are being ignored, rejected, criticized, or abandoned, then those feelings may trigger other symptoms of their condition.

 Another common type of trigger is a cognitive trigger.
 These are typically memories, images, or objects of an experience of trauma or loss.
 For others, it may be an intense memory of a happier time that triggers the person by making them think that their life isn’t as good now.

 Borderline personality disorder can be stressful because it can be hard to know exactly what will trigger you.
 In addition, the symptoms of borderline personality disorder are extreme and can put a strain on your personal relationships even when people are familiar with your condition.